These poles are perfect for a day on the trails when traveling light is key to your adventure.

 The BD Distance Carbon Z features a light weight foam grip.

-While overall they scored somewhat average, especially up against mega-comfortable cork grips, they more than make up for it in the weight category.
+While overall they scored somewhat average, especially up against mega-comfortable cork grips, they more than makeup for it in the weight category.

 Locking Mechanism and Range of Adjustment

 The new 2018 model features new locking mechanisms.
 It's not a massive change, but the new mechanisms use a sliding lock, which we found slightly easier to use.
-The most significant advantage that we noticed is that the new mechanisms are much easier to use with gloves on.
+The most significant advantage that we noticed is that the new devices are much easier to use with gloves on.
 So if you'll be using your poles in cold weather, this might be a plus for you.

 BD offers four sizes (100 cm, 110 cm, 120 cm, and 130 cm) to fit a variety of hikers.
 So long as you measure correctly (see our Buying Advice for how to size trekking poles correctly), you shouldn't experience any issues with adjustability.
 Another downside to fixed length poles is you can't easily share them with shorter or taller friends.